Zhang-hn1125/REST/README.md

 Here, we recommend Linux system.
 Firstly, you should install Anaconda

-For example, if you work on the NVIDIA GeForce GTX 1080 Ti and NVIDIA GeForce GTX 2080 Ti.
-The version of cuda should be **10.1** and cudnn is **7.6.5**.
+We tested on the NVIDIA GeForce GTX 1080 Ti and NVIDIA GeForce GTX 2080 Ti.
+The version of cuda must be **10.1** and cudnn is **7.6.5**.
 So the version of the graphics card should be compatible with cuda10.1.
-And we also tested the code on GTX 30XX with **tensorflow=2.8** and **cuda11.4**, it also worked successfully.
+We recommend the version above.
+And we also tested the code on GTX 30XX with **tensorflow=2.6** and **cuda11.2**, it also worked successfully.

 ```
 conda create -y -n rest -c conda-forge python=3.7